jorgecarleitao/datafusion-python/README.md

 ## Datafusion with Python

 This is a Python library that binds to Apache's Arrow in-memory rust-based query engine [datafusion](https://github.com/apache/arrow/tree/master/rust/datafusion).
-It allows you to execute SQL queries against parquet or CSV files, and have the results converted back to pyarrow arrays.
+It allows you to build a Logical Plan through a DataFrame API against parquet or CSV files, and obtain the result back.

 Being written in rust, this code has strong assumptions about thread safety and lack of memory leaks.